SaxonShang/LUGUAN/README.md

 # AI Smart Displayer

 ## Overview
-This project is a **smart AI-based detection and capture system** that integrates **YOLO object detection, Firebase for image storage, FastAPI for AI processing, and MQTT for real-time image delivery**.
+This project is a **smart AI-based detection and capture system** that integrates **YOLO object detection, Firebase for image storage, AI processing, and MQTT for real-time image delivery**.
 The system is designed to detect objects, capture images, process them using AI, and display the processed images on a Raspberry Pi-connected LED screen.

 ## Features
 - **Object Detection**: Uses YOLOv5 to detect user-selected objects (e.g., person, tie, car, dog) through a camera.